babards/SIA-SmartStay/README.md

 ## Overview

-SMARTSTAY is an innovative rental platform that revolutionizes the housing search experience by integrating real-time weather monitoring, advanced mapping technology, and comprehensive safety analytics.
+SMARTSTAY is an innovative rental platform that revolutionizes the housing search experience by integrating real-time weather monitoring, and comprehensive mapping.
 Our platform empowers both tenants and landlords to make informed decisions based on location safety, weather patterns, and property features.

 ## 🌟 Key Features